nedodn/CryptoCollab/README.md

  4. Notes you have placed will show up as purple, while other notes will be black

- 5. Remove notes you have place by clicking on them and confirming the transaction
+ 5. Remove notes you have placed by clicking on them and confirming the transaction

  6. Return unused notes for a refund